 By Avi Landau

-The construction business is booming.
-Well, at least that`s what it looks like here in Tsukuba City, despite near-depression-like conditions in other parts of the country.
-With the inauguration of the TX (Tsukuba Express) Line, which has made a daily commute to Tokyo easily do-able, builders and their equipment can be seen at work nearly everywhere, putting our unique city on the fast track to becoming just another generic bed-town.
-For those of us who like to savor this area’s nature and traditions, this is a grim state of affairs and I can offer no consolation…
+The home-construction business is booming.
+Well, at least that`s what it looks like here in Tsukuba City, despite the pandemic and long-term stagnation in other parts of the country.
+With the opening of the TX (Tsukuba Express) Train Line, which has made a daily commute to Tokyo easily do-able, builders and their equipment can be seen at work nearly everywhere (even during the corona-virus lockdown), putting our unique city on the fast track to becoming just another generic bed-town.
+For those of us who like to savor this area’s nature and traditions, this is a grim state of affairs… and I can offer no consolation.

-It is interesting, however, that in Japan, busy carpenters and construction workers means busy Kannushi, or Shinto priests.
-This is because their services are required for performing the Land Purification Ceremony (Jichinsai 地鎮祭) which is carried out as a matter of course before any type of building or construction project begins.
+It is interesting to note, however, that in Japan, busy carpenters (which is what home-buiders are called in Japan) means busy Shinto priests (kanushi)!
+This is because their services (and much less frequently those of a Buddhist priest) are required for performing the Land Purification Ceremony (Jichinsai 地鎮祭) which is carried out as a matter of course before any type of building or construction project begins.
 And, because most want such a ceremony to be carried out on an appropriately auspicious day according to the Japanese calendar (and there are only a few such days , about 8 each month), in boon times like these it is getting to the point where Kannushi have to be brought in from out town, with local priests being fully booked up on these lucky days for weeks in advance.

 It would be hard to miss a Jichinsai if you happened to chance upon one, with the colorfully garbed priest being an eye-catching sight in any neighborhood.
 Even if you never did have such good luck, you are still very likely to see the remnants of these ceremonies, which are also SURE signs that construction will very soon begin on that particular spot.
 What I am referring to is the small, square, 3-dimensional sacred space demarcated by four bamboo poles (IMI-TAKEH, 忌竹) set upright in the center of a proposed building site connected at the tops by lengths of rope which are adorned with strips of paper.
 This was the space to which the kami (god/gods) was/were called down to for the Jichinsai ceremony, in order to ask permission to manipulate the land.